moveit/moveit.ros.org/events/world-moveit-day-2018/index.markdown

 ### What version of MoveIt! should you use?

-We recommend the Kinetic LTS branch/release.
-The Melodic release is also a good choice but is new and has been tested less.
+We recommend the Melodic LTS branch/release.
+The Kinetic release is also a good choice for beginners as its more stable.
 The Indigo branch is considered stable and frozen - and only critical bug fixes will be backported.

 For your convenience, a VirtualBox image for ROS Kinetic on Ubuntu 16.04 is available [here](http://backend.picknik.ai/).